What is Margin Requirement?

 The amount of margin depends on the broker and the amount of leverage you choose to trade with.

-In this article, I will go in-depth explaining what margin requirement is and how it works.
+I will go in-depth explaining what margin requirement is and how it works.
 I will also discuss how you can use it to better use your margin in different markets such as forex, crypto, and stocks when trading with leverage.

 Key takeaways